Chuuk Lagoon

 Chuuk Lagoon was the Empire of Japan's main naval base in the South Pacific theatre during World War II.
 It was the site of a major U.S. attack during Operation Hailstone in February 1944, and Operation Inmate, a small assault conducted by British and Canadian forces during June 1945.

 Name

 Chuuk means mountain in the Chuukese language.
 The lagoon was known mainly as Truk (a mispronunciation of Ruk), until 1990.
 Other names included Hogoleu, Torres, Ugulat, and Lugulus.

 Geography

 Chuuk Lagoon is part of the larger Caroline Islands group.
-The area consists of eleven major islands (corresponding to the eleven municipalities of Truk lagoon, which are Tol, Udot, Fala-Beguets, Romanum, and Eot of Faichuk group, and Weno, Fefen, Dublon, Uman, Param, and Tsis of Namoneas group) and forty-six smaller ones within the lagoon, plus forty-one on the fringing coral reef, and is known today as the Chuuk islands, part of the Federated States of Micronesia in the Pacific Ocean.
+The area consists of eleven major islands (corresponding to the eleven municipalities of Truk lagoon, which are Tol, Udot, Fala-Beguets, Romanum, and Eot of Faichuk group, and Weno, Fefen, Dublon, Uman, Param, and Tsis of Nomoneas group) and 46 smaller ones within the lagoon, plus 41 on the fringing coral reef, and is known today as the Chuuk islands, part of the Federated States of Micronesia in the Pacific Ocean.

-Table of main islands
+Main islands

-This is the following list of islands, villages and population following the 2010 census:
+This is a list of islands, villages and population following the 2010 census: